Frequently Asked Questions About Penile Cancer

 Q: What are the symptoms of penile cancer?

 A: Many men will have symptoms in the early stages of penile cancer.
 The most common symptoms are changes in color or thickness of the skin, unusual discharge, ulcer or sore, and swelling at the end of the penis.
-A man with any skin changes or sores around the penis should see a doctor.
+A man with any skin changes or sores around the penis should see a healthcare provider.

 Q: How is penile cancer diagnosed?